Mapaor/copy-latex-firefox-extension/README.md

   Pop up with a toggle between LaTeX and Typst
 - [ ] **Custom  delimiters**:
 Chose between no delimiters (default), `$` and `$$`, `\(` and `\[`, always `$`, or always `$$`.

-# Related
-There is also a Chrome version of this extension: [https://github.com/Mapaor/copy-latex-chrome-extension](https://github.com/Mapaor/copy-latex-chrome-extension)